IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

       -jar java-containers101-1.0-SNAPSHOT.jar --exit
 ```

-**NOTE: Once again, if this command fail on Linux/Mac you may need to run this command with sudo**
+**NOTE: Once again, if this command fails on Linux/Mac you may need to run this command with sudo**

 This will run our application and as each class is loaded, if it can be used in the archive, Java will add it to the file we specified `classes.lst` (which will be saved in the current directory).
 This is just a simple list of the slash separated names of each class.